Worried about domestic abuse

 See our page on recognising abuse for more in depth information.

-If you’re worried a friend is being abused, then let them know you’ve noticed something is wrong and ask them if they need some support.
+If you’re worried a friend is being abused, then let them know you’ve noticed something and ask if they need some support.
 They might not be ready to talk, but try to find quiet time when they can talk if they wish and follow the steps below.

 What do I do if someone has confided in me?

 If someone is confiding in you about being subjected to domestic abuse, your response is very important.
-You can make a real difference.
-If the person feels supported by those around them, they are more likely to seek help.
+You can make a real difference, because if the person feels supported by those around them, they are more likely to seek help.
 Remember to:

 • Listen, and take care not to blame them